twistlock/docs/api/descriptions/gettingStarted.md

 #### For Self-hosted Installations

-For self-hosted environments, the Prisma Cloud API is exposed on port 8083 (HTTPS).
+For self-hosted environments, the Prisma Cloud Compute API is exposed on port 8083 (HTTPS).
 This port is specified at install time in `twistlock.cfg`.

 * **(Default) Kubernetes installations:** The Console service is exposed by a LoadBalancer.